Skip to main content

 3. Click the Update Plan button for Kombai to regenerate the plan with your changes.

-4. Once the plan is updated, click the Approve Plan & Start Coding button to accept the plan and begin the code generation process.
+4. Once the plan is updated, click Approve Plan & Start Coding to confirm the plan and begin code generation.

 Using follow-up instructions